 Health and safety are concerns of both the Welfare Board and the Union.
-Accordingly both parties mutually recognize the need for a safe and healthful work environment for all employees covered by this Agreement.
+Accordingly, both parties mutually recognize the need for a safe and healthful work environment for all employees covered by this Agreement.
 The Welfare Board therefore agrees to comply with all applicable federal and/or state laws and regulations governing health and safety.
-Additionally, the parties agree to the formation of a Health and Safety Committee comprised of representatives of both the Welfare Board and the Union.
-Said committee shall meet at times mutually agreeable to the representatives for the purpose of making recommendations to the Welfare Board concerning the subjects to health and safety.
+The Employer will allow one (1) represented employee to participate in the County-wide Safety Advisory Coalition on Employer paid time.